Budibase/website/content/blog/custom-software-development/index.md

 I hope the examples above inspire you.
 Due to platforms like [Budibase](https://www,budibase.com),  the barrier for building custom software is at an all-time low.
 You don't need to be a developer.
 You don't need to know how to code.
 And you can build custom software in minutes, not months.
 A new generation of software development awaits us.

-Thank-you for reading and good luck.
+Thank you for reading and good luck.
 If you are interested, please sign-up to Budibase below, and get started (it's free and no CC required).